STRd6/runtime/runtime.coffee.md

     Runtime = (pkg) ->

+Hold on to a reference to our root node.

+      root = null

 Returns the node that is the parent of the script element that contains the code that calls this function.
 If `document.write` has been called before this then the results may not be accurate.
 Therefore be sure to call currentNode before